Habitat Restoration

 Oyster Discs Set on Frame Pre-Deployment.

-• Using funding from the Seafood Innovation Fund, Exo Environmental worked alongside Brightlingsea Harbour Commissioners, Essex, to develop and deploy novel oyster spatting discs.
-These discs were examined to determine whether their use could help to repopulate the native oyster population in the River Colne, which has a rich cultural and historical affiliation with oystermen and oyster fishery.
+• Using funding from the Seafood Innovation Fund, Exo Environmental worked alongside Brightlingsea Harbour Commissioners to develop and deploy novel oyster spatting discs.
+These discs were examined to determine whether their use could help to repopulate the native oyster population in the River Colne, which has a rich cultural and historical affiliation with oystermen and oyster fishing.

-Using recycled aggregate materials and broken oyster shell with textured surfaces, Exo developed novel spatting discs, aimed at increasing bio-receptivity when compared to traditional plastic discs.
+Using recycled aggregate materials and broken oyster shells with textured surfaces, Exo developed novel spatting discs, aimed at increasing bio-receptivity when compared to traditional plastic discs.

 The discs were deployed at numerous locations in Brightlingsea Harbour alongside traditional plastic discs to determine their success against the industry standard.
 Different textured designs and combinations with lime and shell additions were also studied to determine the best configuration to attract oyster spat.

-The results of the study were promising with a large amount of colonisation, however very few oysters were found on either the new Exo designs or the traditional plastic discs due to a poor yield that growing season.
+The results of the study were promising with a large amount of colonisation, however very few oysters were found on either the new Exo designs or the traditional plastic discs due to an overall poor yield during this particular season.

-Exo conducted numerous environmental studies to provide the MMO with relevant data to support the application.
+Exo conducted numerous environmental studies to provide the Marine Management Organisation (MMO) with relevant data to support the application.
 These included benthic ecological surveying, water flow and modelling, water quality monitoring before, during and after the dredging campaign to monitor any change, as well as vegetation and bird surveys.

 Following the successful licence application, Exo acted as primary consultant and ecological clerk during monitoring of the project to ensure the appropriate environmental protection measures were put in place.

-Several subsequent dredging campaigns were conducted which helped to fill the pits with dredged material.
-After time this material consolidated, and natural seral succession took place with pioneer salt marsh species beginning to colonise.
+Several subsequent dredging campaigns were conducted, which helped to fill the pits with dredged material.
+After time this material consolidated, and natural seral succession took place with pioneer salt marsh species beginning to colonise it.
 Vegetation surveys conducted throughout the project lifetime categorised the change from bare mud to saltmarsh communities, helping to document and evidence the benefits of restoring saltmarsh habitats.

-• In September 2021 Exo were involved in an exciting project on Mersea Island, Essex.
-Exo worked to install over 140m of brushwood sea defences along Cobmarsh and Packing shed island in the Mersea harbour approaches.
+• In September 2021, Exo were involved in an exciting project on Mersea Island, Essex.
+Exo worked to install over 140m of brushwood sea defences along Cobmarsh Island and Packing Shed Island in the Mersea harbour approaches.

 The work formed part of a wider scheme of nature-based solutions and utilising natural processes for low-cost sea defence.
 The Mersea Harbour Protection Trust employed Exo based on our explicit experience of brushwood work and working with nature projects, such as USAR and SARCC https://www.sarcc.eu.